 However, by doing so, parents run the risk of heavy fines and potentially even imprisonment.
 According to a BBC report, during the 2017/2018 academic year, Local Education Authorities in England issued almost 223,000 fines for children being taken out of school for term-time breaks – a rise of 93% on the previous year.

 Molly-Ellen Turecek from DAS Law explains the circumstances that permit an absence during term time and the penalties parents can face if they are found not to have complied with the law.

 What is the legal position on when children can be taken out of school?

-The legalities of when a child must attend school and enforcement of the law in this area depend on the Local Education Authority (LEA), and also whether you are in England, Wales, Scotland or Northern Ireland.
+The legalities of when a child must attend school and enforcement of the law in this area depends on the Local Education Authority (LEA) and also whether you are in England, Wales, Scotland or Northern Ireland.
 Private schools are also able to set their own rules.

 The only current exceptions where a child can miss school lawfully are when the child is too ill to attend school, or if the parent has had advance consent from the school rendering their absence as “authorised”.

 Guidance issued by the Department for Education defines “authorised absence” as “approval in advance for a pupil of compulsory school age to be away or has accepted an explanation offered afterwards as justification for absence.”